klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     from the installation directory and use the copy in `/appl/local/containers/easybuild-sif-images` instead if they built the container starting from our images and in `partition/container`.

+    The `ccpe-*` wrapper scripts are defined in the EasyConfig itself (multiline strings) and brought on the system in `postinstallcmds` via a trick with bash HERE documents.

 #### Version: ccpe-24.11-LUMI